SELF-DEFENSE BREAKDOWN:

 CCTV footage captured a shocking and unprovoked attack in London.
-This incident in Romford highlights the need for understanding and preparing for self-defense.
+This incident in Romford, London highlights the need for understanding and preparing for self-defense.
 In this self-defense breakdown of the London stabbing, we will examine the critical details and lessons we can learn from the event.
 The stabbing occurred when Andy Griffiths and Daniel Pollen faced a random attack while waiting for their ride.
 The victims leaned against a bike rack, having had no prior interaction with their attackers.

 The first victim, 20-year-old Andy Griffiths, suffered a broken jaw and received four stab wounds; fortunately, he survived.
 The second victim, 20-year-old student Daniel Pollen, was physically attacked and stabbed once; tragically, he did not survive.
 His death resulted from a two-inch stab wound that punctured his heart.
 This self-defense breakdown explores the key aspects of this crime and offers insights into effective self-defense strategies.